 But there had to be a certain type of chemistry and commitment from the guys towards this project, but it wasn’t there.

-I know everyone had individual schedule at the time for them to meet, but sitting in through some of their sessions, I don’t feel like there was actually that conscious effort, that genuine commitment to create time for this album.
+I know everyone had an individual schedule at the time for them to meet, but sitting in through some of their sessions, I don’t feel like there was actually that conscious effort, that genuine commitment to create time for this album.

 ''On the Plan B album, Plan B was just because of the fact that there was money on the table...
 That would have been great if everybody had the mindset of togetherness, of teamwork.

-I started hearing that my friend, 2face will take Sound Sultan to the studio behind my back, and it was a Plantashun Boiz project... artistes vibe together you get into the music and people start to think about what to write, but you didn't vibe with nobody...
+I started hearing that my friend, 2face will take Sound Sultan to the studio behind my back, and it was a Plantashun Boiz project... artistes vibe together you get into the music and people start to think about what to write, but you didn't vibe with anybody...
 I was angry that the album came out.

 We were in the studio recording... but there was no vibe, I no like the album, I no tell you lie.